Sunday, October 20, 2019

 On Isla, there a several English-speaking doctors and dentists.
 The doctors in Mexico still make house calls, and their services won’t break the bank.
 If you have a serious medical issue Cancun has several excellent and affordable hospitals staffed with American-trained doctors.

+There are also well-trained dental surgeons who specialize in dental tourism such as Dentaris in Cancun.
 You can get your dental work done, in between tanning and quaffing margaritas.
 Their driver shuttles the patients from their hotels, the airport, or at any of the passenger ferry docks to their clinic on Bonampak Avenue in Cancun.

 And when you want to visit family, friends, or another foreign country, Cancun has easy air access to and from major airports, worldwide.